filswan/swan-doc/filswan-platform/core-modules/task-management/navigate-tasks.md

 # Navigate Tasks

-**Browse Tasks** shows all available tasks that are open for bids on FilSwan.
+**Browse Tasks** shows all available tasks that are open for bids on Swan.

 * If you are a miner looking for tasks to bid on, this would be the place to look.
 * As a client, after you create a task that is open for bids, it will be displayed on Browse Tasks.